Complete Guide to Parts of Helicopter: Names, Functions & Diagram

 Emergency Systems

-Instead, to offer the highest levels of safety and security in an emergency, they include cutting-edge technologies like satellite communications and sophisticated sensors.
+Helicopters offer the highest levels of safety and security in an emergency; they include technologies like satellite communications and sophisticated sensors.

 Communication Systems